vbekasov/cpp/README.md

 <b> Time </b>      | O(n)/O(n)  |O(n)/O(1) |O(1)/O(n)    |O(n)/O(n)|O(n)/O(n)|O(n)/O(1)|RanD  |
 <b> Performance</b>| same       |✘/✔      |✔/✘         |✔/✘     |✔/✘     |✘/✔     |RanD  |

-` Push Forword : works extrimly slow with array and vary rapid in LL.
-To add an element at the begining of the array OS have to reallocate all array.
-To push element forword at the begining of the LL program will only allocate the mamory for the new element, and rewrite root pointer.
+` Push Forward : works extremely slow with array and vary rapid in LL.
+To add an element at the beginning of the array OS have to reallocate all array.
+To push element forward at the beginning of the LL program will only allocate the memory for the new element, and rewrite root pointer.

 Classes you can find in [LL header directory.](nbt/ll_head)